 Omeprazole products like AbPrazole block the acid secretion from the stomach, reducing the amount of acid and returning the stomach’s pH balance to horse standard.
 This decrease in stomach acid stops the formation of ulcers.

 Gastric ulcer treatments such as Omeprazole do not provide relief for hindgut ulcers or acidosis.
 This is because these medications lose the power to minimise acid production by the time they reach the hindgut.

 Alternatively, Sucralfate passes through the digestive system undigested and coats the stomach and hindgut as it travels.
 This layer protects the site of the ulcer and gives them a chance to heal.

-The side-effect is that anything your horse ingests within a couple of hours of the sucralfate isn’t going to be absorbed properly.
+The side-effect is that anything your horse ingests within an hour of the sucralfate isn’t going to be absorbed properly.

 ‘Covering all bases’ with a two-pronged approach